Obasimc/HOTELREVENUE/README.md

 ## Problem Statement

-In order to identify and understand the factor influencing the Hotel Revenue performance, the analysis objective is
+To identify and understand the factors influencing Hotel Revenue performance, the analysis objective is
 - To gain insights and spot patterns and trends present in the data
-- To evaluate historical revenue trends, Key performance Indicators (KPIs).
+- To evaluate historical revenue trends and key Performance Indicators (KPIs).
-- To provide insights for  data-driven decisions making  for the profitability of the hotel operations
+- To provide insights for  data-driven decision-making  for the profitability of the hotel operations
-- Lastly , to design a dashboard that would communicate information and subsequent year projections
+- Lastly, to design a dashboard that would communicate information and subsequent year projections

 ## Skills and concepts demonstrated:

 **Advanced Excel** is the skill applied.
-Other skill demonstrated included
+Other skills demonstrated included
 - Creating calculated fields
-- Forecasting on excel charts
+- Forecasting on Excel charts
 - Data analysis
-- Visualization using advanced excel techniques
+- Visualization using advanced Excel techniques

+## Data Source